troy351/vue-drag-drop/README.md

 ### Install

-use `drag.drop.js` for JavaScript users use `drag.drop.ts` for TypeScript users
+use `drag.drop.js` for JavaScript users, use `drag.drop.ts` for TypeScript users

 ### Advantage